Characters: Sailor Moon Main Cast

 - Naughty Is Good: Start of the manga and anime in general (specially the first series and Stars).

 - Nice Girl: One of the friendliest, most compassionate heroes.
 Even Rei says she's this.

 - Not a Morning Person: She does wake up.
 Just not in time and not so easily.

-- Odango Hair: She wears them, which earns her the nickname "dumpling-head" ("meatball-head" in the English dub).
+- Odango Hair: She wears them, which earns her the nickname "dumpling-head" ("meatball-head" in the Canadian dub, "bun-head" in the Kodansha manga translation and US dub).

 - Official Couple: With Mamoru/Tuxedo Mask.
 They are the main canon romantic pairing of the series and the story generally centres on them.